 It's important to take into account that our club is run by volunteers during their spare time, on a totally not-for-profit basis.
 Your subs go towards the yearly expense of running the club; i.e. hall rental, cleaning, insurance, IMAC club registration and compliance and the purchase and maintenance of training equipment.
-Your first months subs can be paid in cash, however, therafter monthly subs need to be paid latest by the 6th of the Month by bank tranfser or standing order directly to the club bank account only.
+Your first months subs can be paid in cash, however, therafter monthly subs need to be paid on the 1st of the Month by bank tranfser or standing order directly to the club bank account only.

 We really appreciate your help and consideration as it helps greatly to reduce admin overhead and keep the club running smoothly.